Ypthima impura

 Ypthima impura, the impure ringlet (known in Afrikaans as the vuil-ringetjie), is a butterfly of the family Nymphalidae.
 It is found in most of Sub-Saharan Africa.

 The wingspan is 32–36 mm for males and 34–38 mm for females.

+It is close to Ypthima doletaThe wings above brown; both wings with a narrow dark submarginal band and a double dark marginal line; eye-spot area of the forewing subelliptical, sharply defined distally; hindwing above with an eye-spot in cellule 2 and sometimes 1 or 2 in cellule 1 c, the area round them not defined, beneath with three eye-spots, a double one in 1 c and one eachin 2 and 6.

 Adults are on wing year round with peak in early summer and autumn in southern Africa.
 The butterfly usually has three ocelli on the underside of their hindwing, although these may not appear during the dry season.

 The larvae feed on Poaceae grasses.
 Larvae have also been reared on Ehrharta erecta.
 Females are usually more sedentary than males, with stouter abdomens.

 Subspecies

 The species may be divided into the following subspecies: